-Our Experian Review in a NutshellThe newest and largest of the three major credit bureaus, Experian has been in business since 1996.
-They offer competitively priced three-bureau credit reports in addition to single-bureau credit monitoring.
-Although their service only actively monitors one of the three credit reports, it offers a surprising number of features and functionality, including a "killer app" that could make it an option worth considering for some.
+The newest and largest of the three major credit bureaus, Experian has been in business since 1996.
+The company offers competitively priced triple-bureau credit reports in addition to single-bureau credit monitoring.
+Although its service only actively monitors one of the three credit reports, it offers a surprising number of features and functionality, including an awesome mobile app, which could make it an option worth considering for some.

-We feel that it's worth noting that Experian's Credit Tracker website has what we consider to be a fantastic and easy-to-use interface.
+We feel that it's worth noting that Experian's website has what we consider to be a fantastic and easy-to-use interface.
 In fact, our review team feels the level of polish and design is an order of magnitude higher than comparable offerings from either of the other two credit bureaus.

-Members of Experian Credit tracker enjoy unmatched access and insight into their Experian Credit Report.
+Members of Experian Credit tracker enjoy unmatched access and insight into their Experian credit report.
 With the option of being able to refresh their Experian credit report as often as once per day, customers that are at especially high risk of identity theft will be able to catch changes to their report the moment they happen.
 It is worth noting that the daily updates to this credit report also include a daily update to their FICO score based on that report, which is a compelling value.

-In addition to providing users with full access to their Experian credit report and score each day, Experian Credit Tracker also provides automated monitoring and alerts to users (via email or through the mobile app) of any suspicious or major changes to their report, such as new accounts being opened, inquiries, or changes of address.
+In addition to providing users with full access to their Experian credit report and score each day, Experian also provides automated monitoring and alerts to users (via email or through the mobile app) of any suspicious or major changes to their report, such as new accounts being opened, inquiries, or changes of address.

 In addition to its core credit monitoring functionality, Experian also includes a robust credit education center with their membership, which our review team found to include a wide range of up-to-date, authoritative and accurate consumer credit information.
 It's a great resource for newcomers and credit monitoring veterans alike who are seeking to better understand their credit health and the many factors affecting it.